SamsungInternet/SamsungIoTblinkt/config/README.md

             "@type": "OnOffProperty",
             "label": "On/Off",
             "type": "boolean",
-            "description": "Whether the lamp is turned on", "href": "/properties/on"
+            "description": "Whether the light is turned on", "href": "/properties/on"
         },
         "brightness": {